Citizen Artist™ -a participatory science research platform, employs Art-Based Perceptual Ecology (ABPE) research methodologies to study

 "Dr. Woolery is so incredibly knowledgeable in this topic.
 Not only is her own experience and research vast but she is incredibly generous with her time."

-"I feel strong connections between this methodology (Art-Based) and Indigenous methodologies and Decolonizing methodologies.
-I am currently seeing how I might bring everything together, how these methodologies (ABPE) might better support pedagogical research for Native and Indigenous students."
+"I feel strong connections between the ABPE methodology and Indigenous methodologies and Decolonizing methodologies.
+I am currently seeing how I might bring everything together, how the Art-Based Perceptual Ecology methodologies might better support pedagogical research for Native and Indigenous students."

 "On the topic of important differences between science-based and art-based qualitative research, the one that stands out most to me is that art-based includes different ways of knowing or understanding and recognizes that there are valuable truths in forms of knowledge that are typically outside the 'standard academic research' realms."